Evidence for spin liquid behavior in the frustrated three-dimensional $S = 1/2$ Heisenberg garnet NaCa$_{2}$Cu$_{2}$(VO$_{4}$)$_{3}$: Results

 This function models a relaxation due to a homogeneous disorder, yet within a disordered static scenario of a collection of Gaussian field distributions.
-This results in a three parameters model: the width of the static field Gaussian distribution $\Delta_0$, the ratio $R_{\rm b} = \Delta_G / \Delta_0$ where $\Delta_G$ is the standard deviation of the Gaussian-weighted initial distribution, and the fluctuation frequency $\nu$ characterizing the dynamics.
-The muon gyromagnetic ratio is $\gamma_{\mu} = 851.4$~Mrad.T$^{-1}$.
+This results in a three parameters model: the width of the static field Gaussian distribution $\Delta_0$, the ratio $R_{\rm b} = \Delta_{\mrm{G}} / \Delta_0$ where $\Delta_{\mrm{G}}$ is the standard deviation of the Gaussian-weighted initial distribution, and the fluctuation frequency $\nu_{\rm n}$ characterizing the dynamics.